edgio-docs/edgio-docs/guides/uplynk/acquire/live/health_monitoring.md

 Quickly set up Live Slicer health monitoring by performing the following steps:

 1. [Enable monitoring](#enable-monitoring) on your account.
-2. [Create a view](#create-slicer-view) for the desired Live Slicers.
+2. [Create a view](#create-a-slicer-view) for the desired Live Slicers.
 3. [Monitor the Live Slicers](#dashboard) identified above from the Live Slicer Monitoring dashboard.

 ### Key Steps  {/*key-steps*/}

-Set up Live Slicer health monitoring involves:
+Setting up Live Slicer health monitoring involves:

 1. Selecting one or more customer account(s) whose Live Slicers can be monitored.
 2. Creating a Slicer View that identifies the set of Live Slicers that will be monitored.